999eagle/ConsoleCommands/README.md

 # ConsoleCommands
-This is a Detox plugin containing some console commands
+This is a plugin for Detox adding a few console commands I wanted to have in Terraria.

+## Currently available commands
+- /tgm or /godmode: Toggles godmode for the player
+- /grid: Toggles building grid